lordvalor/lemp-docker/README.md

 Do You need `docker` and `docker-compose` installed.

-if you already installed **Docket**  You need follow the instruction below
+if you already installed **Docker**  You need follow the instruction below

 ## Linux
 ```